LRSnowX/snowasnow/README.md

 ### Hello World 👋

 - 🏫 I’m currently working in a university in northwest China
-- 🌱 I’m currently learning SwiftUI
+- 🌱 I’m currently learning SwiftUI and React
 - 🤔 I’m looking for help with Splatoon 2's API
-- 📫 How to reach me: [@snowasnow](https://www.twitter.com/snowasnow)
+- 📫 How to reach me: [@LRSnowX](https://www.twitter.com/LRSnowX)